Best Practices

 }

-if (sanitized.length > 1600) {
+if (sanitized.length > 1000) {

-throw new Error('Message exceeds maximum length')
+throw new Error('Message exceeds maximum length of 1000 characters')

 }